| direct link for video if embed misbehaves | a reMarkable Paper Pro markup of Stephen's "On the Nature of Time" |

 — Jules Verne, Around the World in Eighty Days.

-[1] In one observer's ever-so-over-credentialed, highly esteemed, un-Q-cleared, unfailingly polite, and proper society professional opinion.
+[1] In one observer's ever-so-under-credentialed, highly un-esteemed, un-Q-cleared, unfailingly superficially proper polite society professional opinion.